wso2/ETAC/outlooks/blockchain4integration_outlook.md

 ### Architecture Pattern for Auditable History or Workspace

-**Context:** A two or more parties performs transactions or works together and their activities need to be recorded in a indisputable manner.
+**Context:** A two or more parties perform transactions or works together and their activities need to be recorded in an indisputable manner.

-**Forces:** Need to implement a decentralized audit long or a workspace where a single rouge user or few users can’t significantly affect the system.
+**Forces:** Need to implement a decentralized audit log or a workspace where a single rogue user or few users can’t significantly affect the system.

 **Solution:** The proposed system records activities and creates entries in the blockchain for those records.
 The entry contains the hash of activity records, and therefore, the records can’t be disputed later.